 Staying in Touch with House-sitters While You're Away: Apps & Guidelines for Staying in Touch During Your Travels Abroad

 Our ability to consistently create great friendships with the people we house-sit for comes down to our ability to communicate effectively during the homeowner’s time abroad.
-From sending updates on plants, pets, mail, and home maintenance, to general comments about how we’re enjoying their home and town, we try our best to keep the lines of communication wide open.
+Happily, staying in touch with homeowners is easy with Nomador’s free app.
+From sending updates on plants, pets, mail, and home maintenance, to general comments about how we’re enjoying their home and town, the Nomador app helps us keep the lines of communication wide open.

-But what about from the homeowner perspective?
-What kind of communication can you expect from house-sitters while you’re away, how much should you communicate in return, and how can you keep it affordable when you’re abroad, relying on foreign Internet and mobile phone carriers?
+What kind of communication can homeowners expect from house-sitters while they’re away, how much should homeowners communicate in return, and how can everyone keep it affordable when abroad, relying on foreign Internet and mobile phone carriers?

 That’s what this post is all about: setting communication guidelines, and choosing the most convenient -- and affordable -- apps and methods for staying in touch with your house-sitter while you’re abroad.

 Agreeing to the frequency and type of communications you expect throughout the house-sit increases the likelihood that you’ll have a positive experience and minimizes the chances you’ll be left feeling stressed, bewildered, or disappointed in your house-sitter.

 Typically, we try to send the homeowners an update once or twice per week.
 We communicate twice weekly at the beginning of the house-sit to let the homeowners know how the pets are adjusting, and then reduce frequency to once per week once we’ve settled into a routine.

 The types of communications we send – all of which are entirely reasonable to expect from a house-sitter -- include: